The Run Excel Calculation Model action step takes a set of inputs and iterates through an Excel workbook to generate the specified outputs.

 There are three main components to the "Run Excel Calculation Model" step.

-- The first component is the 'Model Set Up' which involves specifying the source (input) parameters and output range of your calculation model.
+- The first component is the 'Model Set Up', which specifies the source (input) parameters and output range of your calculation model.

 - The second component is specifying what actions the step should perform for each input parameter.

-- The third component is specifying what the step should do with the calculated output.
+- The third component specifies what the step should do with the calculated output.

 Model Set Up